Translations of this article are available.

 When discussing web standards, something that is mentioned a lot is the importance of separating structure from presentation.
 Understanding the difference between structure and presentation can be difficult at first, especially if you’re used to not thinking about the semantic structure of a document.
 However, it’s very important to understand this, since controlling the presentation of a document with CSS becomes much easier if structure and presentation are separated.

 Presentation is the style you give the content.
-In most cases, presentation is about the way a document looks, but it can also affect how a document sounds – not everybody uses a graphical web browser.
+In most cases presentation is about the way a document looks, but it can also affect how a document sounds – not everybody uses a graphical web browser.

 In order to separate structure from presentation you need to use CSS instead of tables to control the presentation of a document.
 When you’re used to using tables for layout, this can feel uncomfortable and strange, but it isn’t as difficult as it may seem at first.
 There’s plenty of help available on the Web, and the advantages are so many that it definitely is worth taking the time to learn the different way of thinking that is required.

 Another important part of separating structure from presentation is using semantic markup to structure the document’s content.
 When an HTML element exists that has a structural meaning suitable for the part of the content that is being marked up, there is no reason to use anything else.
-In other words, do not use CSS to make an HTML element look like another HTML element, for instance by using a <span> element instead of an <h1> element to mark up a heading.
+In other words, do not use CSS to make an HTML element look like another HTML element, for instance by using a span

 <h1>Document heading</h1> <h2>Sub heading</h2>